Barking (TV series)

 Barking is a late-night sketch comedy show broadcast on Channel 4 in the summer of 1998.
-It starred and was written by David Walliams, Catherine Tate, Peter Kay, Omid Djalili, Mackenzie Crook, Marcus Brigstocke and more up-and-coming comedians, most of whom went on to successful careers.
+The series starred and written by David Walliams, Catherine Tate, Peter Kay, Omid Djalili, Mackenzie Crook, Marcus Brigstocke and more up-and-coming comedians, most of whom went on to successful careers.
+Channel 4 announced that Barking was officially cancelled after the first series.

 The show was released on DVD on 7 November 2011.